idoqo/fct/README.md

 ## flatcar-tag-controller (fct/fct-controller)

-This is a Kubernetes controller that automatically adds a label (`k8c.io/uses-container-linux`) to Nodes running Flatcar Container Linux as their base operating system.
+A Kubernetes controller that automatically adds a label (`k8c.io/uses-container-linux`) to Nodes running Flatcar Container Linux as their base operating system.
 Nodes are detected by checking for the string "flatcar" in the operating system name.
 ## Milestones